Cavalier King Charles Spaniel

 Best For

 Cavalier King Charles Spaniel dogs are best for people who want an "up-for-anything" companion.
 They thrive in both low- and high-activity households and live for playtime and impromptu cuddle sessions.
-These pups are excellent family dogs and are great with other animals and children.
+These pups are excellent family dogs.

 Cavalier King Charles Spaniel Traits